How to Understand Your Thresholds and Why They Matter

 - Mistaking temporary adrenaline or “wired energy” for real capacity.

-- Believing that pushing past limits builds resilience—it usually builds setbacks.
+- Believing that pushing past limits always builds resilience.

 - Assuming improvement means thresholds disappear rather than shift.